jomaaanguit/ManguitIemerieJomCS3102_WSTactivities/README.md

 </div>

 <h3>Important Notes:</h3>
-â€¢ <b>document.getElementbyId</b> retrieves an HTML element by its id.<br><br>
+🌀 <b>document.getElementbyId</b> retrieves an HTML element by its id.<br><br>
 <pre><code>&lt;input type="text" id="nameInput" placeholder="enter here â‹†ï½¡Â°âœ©"&gt;</code></pre>
 <pre><code>const name = document.getElementById('nameInput').value;</code></pre>
-â€¢ <b>document.getElementById('elementName').innerText</b> retrieves or sets the text content of an element, excluding any HTML tags.
+🌀 <b>document.getElementById('elementName').innerText</b> retrieves or sets the text content of an element, excluding any HTML tags.
 Refer to the second image in the preview.<br><br>
 <pre><code>document.getElementById('textPopupContent').innerText = `hello there, ${name}!`;</code></pre>
-â€¢ <b>document.getElementById('elementName').style.display</b> accesses the style property of an element and specifically the display style and allows toggling visibility of elements (block, none, etc.).<br><br>
+🌀 <b>document.getElementById('elementName').style.display</b> accesses the style property of an element and specifically the display style and allows toggling visibility of elements (block, none, etc.).<br><br>
 <pre><code> // This is used to hide the popup.
 document.getElementById('namePopup').style.display = 'none';
 </code></pre>
-â€¢ A <b>function</b> is a reusable block of code designed to perform a specific task.
+🌀 A <b>function</b> is a reusable block of code designed to perform a specific task.
 It can take arguments, perform operations, and return results.<br><br>
 <pre><code>function submitName() {
     const name = document.getElementById('nameInput').value;
     // Rest of the logic...
 }
 </code></pre>
-â€¢ <b>innerHTML</b> retrieves or sets the HTML content inside an element. this allows for rendering complex HTML structures.
+🌀 <b>innerHTML</b> retrieves or sets the HTML content inside an element. this allows for rendering complex HTML structures.
 The code below dynamically updates the content of <i>popupContent</i> with the HTML fetched from the specified file.<br><br>
 <pre><code>popupContent.innerHTML = html;</code></pre>
-â€¢ <b>Media queries</b> allow you to apply styles based on the characteristics of the device displaying the content, such as screen width, height, resolution, or orientation.
+🌀 <b>Media queries</b> allow you to apply styles based on the characteristics of the device displaying the content, such as screen width, height, resolution, or orientation.
 This is essential for responsive design, where the layout adapts to different screen sizes (e.g., mobile, tablet, desktop).<br><br>
 <pre><code>/* Default styles (applies to all screen sizes) */
 body {
     font-size: 16px;